timscott/flipit/README.markdown

 ## Open/Closed Principle

 Code that implements features should be "closed for modification" after flipping is set up.
 We want to be able to change application behavior with settings only.
 Worst case, we should only have to change the feature class.
-We should *never* have to change the code where the feature is flipped.
+We should *never* have to change the code where the feature is actually implemented.

 ## Making Features

 The preceding examples create features using the base classes `BooleanFeature` and `ListFeature<T>`.
 There's `Feature<T>` too.
-But you don't have to use these.
+These are nice, but you don't have to use them.
 It's easy to create features from scratch that do anything you can imagine.

 	public class CoinTossFeature : IFeature
 	{